-Because contact pressure over the lateral patellar facet is increased as knee flexion progresses, a more specific term to identify the pathologic process would be lateral pressure in flexion.
+Because contact pressure over the lateral patellar facet is increased as knee flexion progresses, a more specific term to identify the pathologic process would be lateral pressure in the flexion.

-Triad of femoral anteversion, genu valgum and external tibial torsion / pronated feet leads to increased Q angle and an exacerbation of patellofemoral dysplasia.
+Triad of femoral anteversion, genu valgum, and external tibial torsion / pronated feet leads to increased Q angle and an exacerbation of patellofemoral dysplasia.

 [Read about knee anatomy]

 Pathophysiology of Lateral Patellar Compression Syndrome

 In a normal knee, medial and lateral forces are balanced, and the patella glides appropriately in the femoral trochlea.
 Alteration in this mediolateral balance may lead to lead to pain and instability.